 - 5) Slip the air train over the stud.
-Align the air train with the upper edge of the view port opening in the helmet shell. - 6) Place the washer on the stud and tighten the nut until the washer lays flush on the air train.
-See "Torque Specs" module.
-DO NOT OVERTIGHTEN. - 7) Test the side block prior to diving to ensure that no silicone sealant is blocking the air flow.
+Align the air train with the upper edge of the view port opening in the helmet shell. - 6) Place the washer on the stud and tighten the nut until the washer lays flush on the air train, see "Torque Specs" on page APNDX-19 for correct torque specifications.
+DO NOT OVER-TIGHTEN. - 7) Test the side block prior to diving to ensure that no silicone sealant is blocking the air flow.
 If it is, it must be cleaned out prior to diving.